-Updated on March 22nd, 2019 by Josh Arnold
+Updated on March 14th, 2023 by Felix Martinez

 Despite these advantages, business development companies are generally avoided by investors.
 This may be due to the tax implications of their distributions for their shareholders.
 But even with the added headache come tax time, BDCs can still be worthwhile for income investors.

 Prospect Capital Corporation (PSEC) is one of the more attractive business development companies in the market today.

 Prospect’s high dividend yield and monthly dividend payments are two of the reasons why the company merits further research.
 This article will discuss the investment prospects of Prospect Capital Corporation in detail.

 Details about Prospect Capital’s business model can be seen below.

-Prospect Capital is a leading provider of private equity and private debt financing for middle market companies, broadly defined as a company with between 100 and 2,000 employees.
+Prospect Capital is a leading provider of private equity and private debt financing for middle-market companies, broadly defined as a company with between 100 and 2,000 employees.

-Middle market companies are generally too small to be the customers of commercial banks, but too large to be served by the small business representatives of retail banks.
-The ‘sweet spot’ between these two services is where Prospect Capital does business.
+Middle-market companies are generally too small to be the customers of commercial banks but too large to be served by the small business representatives of retail banks.
+The “sweet spot” between these two services is where Prospect Capital does business.
 This lack of competition in this sector has allowed Prospect Capital to finance some truly attractive deals.

 Prospect Capital’s flexible origination mix is also a meaningful positive from an investor’s perspective, given that the wide variety of instruments it uses to produce income helps it find the best opportunities.

-Prospect Capital’s willingness to seek out the best instruments — and having the scale to do so — is a major advantage over other middle market BDCs.
+Prospect Capital’s willingness to seek out the best instruments — and having the scale to do so — is a major advantage over other middle-market BDCs.
 The company’s investment strategy is central to its long-term growth.

 Prospect Capital’s growth prospects stem largely from the company’s ability to: